From sacred plant to health risk

 Interview: Who will become a smoker?

 Most people start smoking as teenagers.
-Rosaria Galanti, Adjunct Professor at the Department of Public Health Sciences, is interested in which behaviour and psychosocial mechanisms underlie the escalation of smoking and addiction.
+Rosaria Galanti, Adjunct Professor at the Department of Global Public Health, is interested in which behaviour and psychosocial mechanisms underlie the escalation of smoking and addiction.

 “As opposed to general belief, we now know that addiction may occur much earlier than in people who smoke daily – as early as in people who smoke a few times a week, for example people who only smoke at parties.
 This has opened the door to a major research field into how nicotine and perhaps other substances in tobacco impact the delicate balance between signal substances in the brains of young people,” explains Rosaria Galanti.